chicken and biscuit casserole

-Today I have the best Chicken and Biscuit Casserole made from scratch to share with you.
-I also have instructions for how to make it with chicken or left-over turkey.
+Today I have the best Chicken and Biscuit Casserole with Leftover Chicken or Turkey made from scratch to share with you.
 There are tons of veggies, including carrots, peas and fresh herbs, and it’s topped with easy whole-grain buttermilk drop biscuits.
 It’s yummy for the whole family!

 How to Make Chicken and Biscuit Casserole